 Gandi supports the all-in-one secure messaging service, CaliOpen.

 At the heart of the debate on the monitoring of digital communication, Laurent Chemla has relaunched the Caliop project, a suite of free programs that have been created and configured in such a way as to guarantee everyone confidentiality in their private communications.

 Ubuntu is a free operating system that is based on GNU/Linux by Canonical.
 The objective of Ubuntu is to provide a free multi-support platform accessible to everyone.

 More info about Ubuntu

-Geeklist is a social network that is dedicated to developpers and technical communities, in order to facilitate exchanges and developments (collaborative work anc code through the utilisation of a Git repository, etc.).
-Geeklist regulairly organizes Hackathons in different domains with the goal of aiding communities that need it.
-This help is given freely by developpers around the world who collaborate together via the tools made available by Geeklist.
+Geeklist is a social network that is dedicated to developers and technical communities, in order to facilitate exchange and development.
+Geeklist regularly organizes hackathons with the goal of aiding worthy communities.
+This help is given freely by developers around the world who collaborate together via the tools made available by Geeklist.

 Find out more about Geeklist

 The Software Freedom Conservancy

 The Software Freedom Conservancy is a not-for-profit organization that helps promote, improve, develop, and defend Free, Libre, and Open Source Software (FLOSS) projects.
 Conservancy provides a non-profit home and infrastructure for FLOSS projects.
 This allows FLOSS developers to focus on what they do best — writing and improving FLOSS for the general public — while Conservancy takes care of the projects' needs that do not relate directly to software development and documentation.